-Recommended Form Of Record Retention
+Recommended Form of Record Retention

 There is no standard way for how organizations should keep records on file.
 This is purely up to your ministry.
 Those who prefer to keep things old school or are not very tech-savvy may choose to keep a hard copy of tax records and other documents of importance in a trusty filing cabinet or two.
 If your staff tends to rely more on technology, and you would rather keep things digital, you may choose to routinely save an electronic backup of each of the above documents in PDF format.

-How To Simplify Your Church Record-Keeping
+How to Simplify Your Church Recordkeeping

 Whether you are new to keeping records for your church or are experienced in records retention, the process can be both frustrating and time-consuming when you need to tackle this challenge unassisted.

 Fortunately, Aplos has created a solution that was specifically designed for church and nonprofit accounting situations just like this.
 Learn more about how Aplos can help save time and reduce stress for you and your ministry.

 *The above information is merely a guide, and in no way represents legal advice.
 Please consult with an attorney to ensure that your church is 100% compliant and protected against an IRS audit.

 Fill out the short form below to receive our FREE eBook, Essential Reports Your Church Needs.
 It’s an easy-to-follow guide that simplifies church reporting.